'Islamabad Accord': Iran, US consider ceasefire proposal via Pakistan; what we know so far

 [Editor's Note: Follow Khaleej Times live blog amid US-Israel-Iran war for the latest regional developments.]

-Iran and the United States have received a proposal aimed at ending hostilities, set to come into effect on Monday, and potentially reopening the Strait of Hormuz, a source familiar with the plan told Reuters.
+Iran and the United States have received a proposal aimed at ending hostilities that could come into effect on Monday, and potentially reopening the Strait of Hormuz, a source familiar with the plan told Reuters.

 Recommended For You